 Furthermore, the Info window will display such references/dependencies in red font color.

-for cooked values from recipes: In Track Sheet mode, the Sequence Sheet displays a green square in the top
+Added an indicator for cooked values from recipes: In Track Sheet mode, the Sequence Sheet displays a green square in the top right corner of the value cell when the value is a cooked value from a recipe.

-example, the cooking pot icon when there is no error in the recipe) changed in general from orange to
+Also the color for recipes (for example, the cooking pot icon when there is no error in the recipe) changed in general from orange to green.

 Added a recipe

-preset, the recipe itself will be loaded into the programmer part and will be cooked there.
-Presets that
+related setting to presets: If Recipe Template setting is enabled in a recipe preset, the recipe itself will be loaded into the programmer part and will be cooked there.
+Presets that have this setting enabled, are shown with a cooking pot icon with the lid open ((

 ).